 Age (or generational) bias in the hiring process involves making unfair assumptions about someone based on their actual or assumed age.
 This bias is especially common in the technology industry where interviewers tend to believe that older people can’t possibly be as tech-savvy as younger people.

 Part of this is human nature; people want to belong, so they tend to hire candidates who are like them.
-This limits diversity in the workplace.
-But commonality bias creates a “personality silo” where skills become secondary to personality fit, limiting diversity in the workplace.
+But this limits diversity in the workplace.
+Commonality bias creates a “personality silo” where skills become secondary to personality fit, limiting diversity in the workplace.

 The halo effect comes into play when an interviewer becomes biased by certain positive things about a candidate that have no bearing on their ability to do a job well.
 Because of this, the interviewer will disregard red flags and focus too much on a particular aspect of an applicant, such as where they went to university or an old award they received once upon a time.

-The Dangers of Recruitment Bias
+The Dangers of Hiring Bias

-When left unchecked, hiring biases shape and limit not only the workforce, but also the entire company culture.
+Hiring managers and recruiters frequently (but mistakenly) rely on their intuition to make hiring and promotion decisions.
+When left unchecked, these biases shape and limit not only the workforce, but also the entire company culture.
 When bias enters into hiring decisions, it can cost you time, money—and your company’s reputation.